 - Use the "ANGIE Password" feature in all your backup profiles.
 This will require entering a password to access the restoration interface after extracting your backup archive.
 This will be less confusing for legitimate visitors.
 Moreover, it mitigates the potential security issue of divulging your database connection information as access to the database restoration page will require entering the ANGIE Password first. - Configure your security plugins.
-If you are using a security plugin which creates a security strengthened .htaccess file, such as our Admin Tools Professional, please configure it so that access to the administrator/components/com_akeeba/restore.php file and the installation folder (and all of its files, including .php files) is allowed.
-Admin Tools Professional includes the former by default but not the latter.
+If you are using a security plugin which creates a security strengthened .htaccess file, such as our Admin Tools Professional, please configure it so that access to the administrator/components/com\akeebabackup/restore.php file and the installation folder (and all of its files, including .php files) is allowed.